Spreadsheets and emails. For a project manager, both are useful- but only to an extent.

-Creating and running a project don’t just mean you fill information into tabular columns.
-It also means you have conversations with relevant team members, and record take-aways from those conversations.
+Creating and running a project doesn’t just mean you fill information into tabular columns.
+It also means you have conversations with relevant team members, and record takeaways from those conversations.
 It also requires you to attach files that are relevant to the project or task.

 On both these counts, spreadsheets fall short.
 You may end up using multiple sheets for different tasks, only to have significant bits of information spread across tools or pages.

 You need a system that would not just allow you to do the above tasks, but would also let you collate the information and files in a single place.
 That’s exactly what I’m Productive provides you with.
 So, no more hopping around tools and spreadsheets looking for the data you want.

 Emails have become a mainstay online.
 While useful in many ways email is often a disastrous tool in project management.

 The very idea of sifting through deep mail trails to find a nugget of information can be dread-inducing.
 Teams often use emails as a way of collaboration.
 You ask someone something over an e-mail.
 And back comes a response to the same mail.
 But the problem begins when the trail deepens.

 But there is a solution to that problem- one which combines the power of arranging information into neat grids ala spreadsheets, with the collaboration that email allows.
 With I’m Productive, you can easily communicate with team members, and also use its simple interface to cluster information however you want to.